One week in Sicily: The perfect Sicily itinerary

 Day 8: Fly home!

 Time to say arrivederci!
-Return your car to the airport and remember to fuel it up on the way as there is no gas station at the airport.
+Return your car to the airport and remember to fuel it up on the way, since there is no gas station at the airport.

 7-day Sicily itinerary: Final thoughts

-P.S.
-If you have more than 7 days in Sicily, why not take a trip to Malta as well?
-There are frequent ferry crossings from Sicily to this tiny island nation and the journey only takes between 1.5 and 3 hours.
+Tip: If you have more than 7 days in Sicily, why not visit Malta as well?
+There are frequent ferry crossings from Sicily to this tiny island nation, and the journey only takes 1 hour and 45 minutes.
 Take a look at my Malta itinerary to see what this beautiful country has to offer.

 READ MORE: